rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 structures and to compute the IR vibrational spectra.
 Geometries and spectra were compared to experiment and matched well.

+:cite:t:`Zhang_2017` used GEBF14 and PBC-GBEF14 to establish benchmark
+energetics for water clusters containing 144 and 64 waters, respectively.
+Benchmarks relied on the CCSD(T)-F12b/cc-pVDZ-F12 model.
+Relative energies and binding energies are computed.
+The remainder of the study compares the performance of several flavors of DFT against the benchmarks.

 :cite:t:`Yuan_2017` used GEBF14 to compute benchmark energetics for water clusters involving 32 and 64 water molecules.
 The benchmarks presente are relative energies of different isomers, computed with the GEBF-CCSD(T)/CBS model.